S1D007/CVFit/README.md

 python download_model.py
 ```

-### Running the Application
+### Running the Application Manually

-Start the application with:
+If you didn't use the setup scripts, start the application with:

 ```bash
 python cvfit.py